openstack/project-team-guide/doc/source/ptl.rst

     follow it for you).
 It is also useful to subscribe to the `release calendar`_.

 #.
-Attend relevant cross-project meetings when possible.
-For
-    more information see `meetings`_.

-#.
 The PTL should make sure the team regularly triages incoming bugs.
 For example,
     to view all `new` bugs for `keystone <https://bugs.launchpad.net/keystone/+bugs?orderby=status&start=0>`_ on Launchpad or `Ironic <https://storyboard.openstack.org/#!/project/openstack/ironic>`_